noodle-run/noodle/CONTRIBUTING.md

 #### Configuring Upstash (optional)

+> **Note** Upstash is used to provide rate-limiting capabilities to Noodle, which is optional locally as that it's really only needed in the production version.

 1. Create your account through [Upstash's dashboard](https://console.upstash.com)
 2. Click on "Create database"
 3. Give it a name and a region